 Display ads typically appear as some combination of images, text, and/or video.
 What really makes them useful, however, is where you can engage users with these types of paid ads.

-You can target prospects who have visited your website already and target high-intent audiences on social networks or third-party websites based on demographics and other identifying characteristics.
+You can, for example, exclusively target prospects who have visited your website already.
+Separately, you can target high-intent audiences on social networks or third-party websites based on demographics and other identifiers.

 Search and display ads are only two pieces of the greater puzzle.
 Once you get that click, your lead should be routed to a landing page built for a conversion action.
 These include making a purchase, sharing contact information, or signing up for a newsletter.

 This is where Conversion Rate Optimization (CRO) comes into play.
 Making the most of these landing page experiences will help ensure that your paid campaigns are generating actual sales/leads/revenue and not just burning budget on clicks.

 As a growing and attractive (but humble!)
 PPC agency, we’re going to break down the most common forms of paid digital marketing.
 More importantly, we’ll share some of the tactics we use to help companies grow in these channels.

 1. In-App Advertising

 Display ads may have been exclusive to websites once.
-But, these days, advertisers are finding a larger audience on tablet and smartphone applications.
+These days, however, advertisers are finding a larger audience on tablet and smartphone applications.

 Developers can monetize their app’s audience, even if the app itself is free, by incorporating display ads.
 Digital marketers can track and target demographic information, usage data, location, and in-app actions.
 This will help you reach a high-intent audience that is likely to convert.